-AMERICAN PIONEERING SPIRIT MEETS SWISS TRADITION
+THE COMPANY'S FOUNDATION AMERICAN PIONEERING SPIRIT MEETS SWISS TRADITION

 Roaring masses of water plunge over the rocky cliffs that make up the world-famous Rhine Falls.
 A few kilometres upstream, in Schaffhausen, the Rhine glides at a leisurely pace past the workshop windows of IWC.
 Here, over 140 years ago, a company began a story that is still being written today.
-At the tender age of 27, the American engineer and watchmaker Florentine Ariosto Jones had been the deputy director and manager of the E. Howard Watch and Clock Co. in Boston, then a leading American watchmaker.
-At a time when most people were trying their luck in the west, Jones went in the opposite direction.
-His journey took him across the Atlantic to Switzerland, where wages were still comparatively low.
-His plan was to combine the outstanding craftsmanship of the Swiss with modern engineering technology from overseas and his own pioneering spirit to manufacture high-quality watches for the American market.
-However, the skilled workers in the Geneva region and the remote valleys of western Switzerland met his plans with scepticism.
+American engineer and watchmaker Florentine Ariosto Jones learnt the watchmaker's trade from scratch.
+At the tender age of 27, he was appointed deputy director and production manager of the E. Howard Watch and Clock Co. in Boston, which was then a leading American watchmaker.
+At that time, the American market appeared to have a virtually insatiable hunger for quality watches and its watch production methods were amongst the most modern in the world.
+What it lacked was skilled, gualified local labour and this led to rising wages.
+By contrast, the conditions prevailing in Switzerland for American watch manufacturers were almost perfect: low wages, a plentiful supply of skilled craftsmen and an enormous production capacity.
+Jones crossed the Atlantic planning to combine the excellence of Switzerland's craftsmen with modern engineering from abroad and a generous helping of pioneering spirit in order to make top-quality watches for the American market.
+The locals in Geneva and the remote valleys of the Jura in French-speaking Switzerland, however, reacted sceptically to his proposal.
 Since the 17th century, they had been working from their homes or in tiny workshops.
-Jones, on the other hand, was dreaming of building a modern factory with centralised production.
-It was then that Jones chanced on an industrialist from Schaffhausen by the name of Heinrich Moser.
-At this time, Schaffhausen already had a long clockmaking tradition.
-The first clock ever mentioned in the records was made way back in 1409 at the Rheinau Monastery, ten kilometres further down the Rhine.
+Jones, on the other hand, was dreaming of building a modern factory with centralized production.
+At this time, Schaffhausen at the north-eastern tip of the country could reflect on a long clockmaking tradition.
+The first mechanical clock ever mentioned in the records was made wayback in 1409 at the Rheinau Monastery, 10 kilometres further down the Rhine.
 It had been produced for the Church of St. John in Schaffhausen.
-There are also official records of a clockmakers' guild in the town since 1583, and it was also home to the famed Habrecht family of clockmakers, who built one of history's most outstanding astronomical clocks for Strasbourg cathedral.
+There are also official records of a clockmakers' guild in the town from 1583, and it was home to the famed Habrecht family of clockmakers, who built one of history's most outstanding astronomical clocks for Strasbourg cathedral.
 Nevertheless, it was Jones's plan to manufacture relatively large numbers of high-quality watches in-house to precisely the same tolerances which enabled these watches made in Schaffhausen to become famous all over the world.

-In Schaffhausen, Jones found all he needed to turn his plans into reality.
-Moser had built a hydro station powered by water from the Rhine.
-The energy it generated was transmitted directly, via shafts and cables, to the newly built factory and supplied the power needed to drive the machines.
+In Schaffhausen, Jones found all he needed to turn his plans into reality, including a hydro station powered by the Rhine.
+The electricity it generated was transmitted directly, via shafts and long cables, to the newly built factory and supplied the power needed to drive the machines.
 The railway line to Schaffhausen had been completed in 1857, so it was no wonder that the town was enjoying an economic boom.
-For the man from Boston, it was a case of being in precisely the right place at the right time; and in 1868, F. A. Jones founded his watch factory: the International Watch Co (IWC).
-Left: One of the first Portuguese watches: this model went on sale with the 74-calibre pocket watch movement in 1942 Top: IWC's historic headquarters with the newly built extensions and the IWC museum
+For the man from Boston, it was a case of being in precisely the right place at the right time and, in 1868, F. A. Jones founded his watch factory: the International Watch Co.
+(IWC).
+Left: Various skill and precision instruments are the tools an IWC watchmaker uses as he positions the rotor onto the case Top: IWC's historic headquarters with its modern East and West Annexes and the IWC museum